 Eliminating debt isn’t easy because it means making some changes in your lifestyle.
 But establishing some kind of personal goal will make it easier, because you’ll begin to align your spending with what you value.

 - First, make sure your partner and you are on the same page.
 You need to be moving in the same direction.

 - Once you make the decision to eliminate your debt, no more charging.
 For anything.

 - I like Dave Ramsey’s snowball method of paying off debt.
-Target your smallest balance first.
-Then when that’s paid off, take the money you were paying towards the first debt and the second one and put it all towards the second debt.
+Make minimum payments on all except your smallest debt.
+For the smallest debt, pay everything you can to pay it off quickly.
+When that’s paid off, take the money you were paying towards the smallest debt and add it to the minimum payment on the second debt.
 The idea is to create momentum.
 Pay off the smallest quickly, gain a victory and then roll that money toward the second debt.
 And if two cards have pretty close balances, pay off the higher interest one first.

 - Don’t assume you can only make one payment a month.
 If you’re paid every two weeks, why not make an extra payment electronically.
 It’ll reduce that much quicker.

 - Be creative.
-You don’t have to wait for your paycheck to roll in to make a payment.
-What do you have around the house that you could turn into cash and make a large payment – sports equipment, electronics, books?
+You don’t have to wait for payday to make a payment.
+What do you have around the house that you can sell and make a large payment – sports equipment, electronics, books?

 - Once you do pay off your debt, order another credit report and make sure it’s reflected there also.